annaesvensson/yellow-publish/readme.md

 ## How to make an extension

 [Start with an example feature](https://github.com/annaesvensson/yellow-example) or [example theme](https://github.com/annaesvensson/yellow-stockholm) for Datenstrom Yellow.
 It's best to have a look at the code of some extensions in your `system/workers` folder.
-Make yourself familiar with our coding style as well, for example with file `system/workers/core.php`.
+Make yourself familiar with our coding style as well.
 Then you can dive into any extension and find a well-known structure in which you can quickly find your way around.
 For sophisticated extensions there's an [API for developers](https://datenstrom.se/yellow/help/api-for-developers).
 The [extension settings](#settings-extension) are stored in file `extension.ini`.
 These extension settings contain information about all the files that should be installed.
 Do you want to make an extension?
 Create a new repository on [GitHub](https://github.com/topics/datenstrom-yellow) or [Codeberg](https://codeberg.org/explore/repos?q=datenstrom-yellow&topic=1).

 ## How to improve an extension